-For those of us who constanly use the Internet for work or are addicted to social media, it’s hard to imagine not having access to WiFi.
-Travellers in Tonga might be surprised to find that the only WiFi connections they’re likely to find is in some accommodations and in cafes in selected towns.
+For those of us who constantly use the Internet for work or are addicted to social media, it’s hard to imagine not having access to WiFi.
+Travellers in Tonga might be surprised to find that the only WiFi connections they’re likely to find are in some accommodations and in cafes in selected towns.
 While we definitely recommend making more of a connection with nature or with the locals in Tonga than with the online world, if you absolutely have to access the Internet, this guide on where to get WiFi in Tonga should help.

 Tips for Using WiFi in Tonga

 - Accommodations are ever-changing, so don’t be surprised if you see an advertisement for “free WiFi” but it’s, in fact, not the case

 - The most reliable way to get WiFi in Tonga is by connecting to the local phone networks – get yourself a local SIM card

 - Cafes in Nuku’alofa, Neiafu and Pangai are where you’ll find the best public WiFi

 - WiFi is not always free, where prices we have seen include “TOP$1 for 30Mb” and “TOP$15 for 1Gb”.

 WiFi at Your Accommodation

 The obvious go-to for WiFi is your accommodation in Tonga.
 Resorts, hotels and guest houses advertise WiFi as one of their many appealing features.
 However, visitors need to be aware that WiFi is often applicable to just the communal areas, that it’s not always free, and it’s not even always available.
 When you see an accommodation saying “WiFi” or “free WiFi”, don’t take it as gospel.